How to Self-Host Everything: A 2026 Beginner's Guide

 - WATCHTOWER_NOTIFICATIONS=shoutrrr

-Careful: Some people prefer manual updates for critical services like password managers.
-You can exclude containers from Watchtower with labels.
+Fair warning: Some people prefer manual updates for critical stuff like password managers.
+You can exclude containers with labels if you want finer control.

 System Updates